Multi-agency planning to protect children (14 November 2018)

 The CP Conference and Review Team Manager will deliver the training which will build participants confidence and understanding of the procedural framework and process for child protection conferences and core group meetings.
 This includes the roles and responsibilities of professionals attending child protection conferences and core group meetings and how to make effective safeguarding plans.

-Further details can be found in the Child Protection Conference and Core Group Meetings flyer.
+Further information can be found in the Child Exploitation flyer.

 Domestic abuse workshop (1 May 2018)